 Take Care of Things Movers Won’t Move

 Something that is often overlooked in the moving process is that movers will not move everything.
-These are a few items you might have in your shed or your garage, and also in your bathroom cabinet, that movers will not move:
+It’s essential to be aware of the limitations, even when relying on professional white glove movers in New Jersey.
+These are a few items you might have in your shed or your garage, and also in your bathroom cabinet, that professional movers won’t transport:

 - Oxygen bottles